-- Structures having formal charges of the same sign on adjacent atoms are unlikely.
+- Structures having formal charges of the same sign on adjacent atoms is unlikely.

-There is a derived way for calculating formal charge: since each bond contains 2 electrons, half of the bonding electrons simply equals to the number of bonds.
+There is a derived way for calculating formal charges: since each bond contains 2 electrons, half of the bonding electrons simply equals the number of bonds.
 So, the formal charge can also be calculated based on the derived version of the formula:

-Formal Charge on an atom = No. of valence electrons in free atom–No. of lone pair electrons – No. of covalent bonds around the atom Formula 1.2
+Formal Charge on an atom = No. of valence electrons in free atoms–No. of lone pair electrons – No. of covalent bonds around the atom Formula 1.2

-Double bonds count as 2 and triple bond count as 3 in Formula 1.2.
+Double bonds count as 2 and triple bonds count as 3 in Formula 1.2.
 Both Formula 1.1 and 1.2 work for counting the formal charge; you can choose either one for your convenience.
-While almost all of the other textbooks show Formula 1.1 as the official way, Formula 1.2 is easier to use and can be regarded as the practical one based on experience.
+While almost all other textbooks show Formula 1.1 as the official way, Formula 1.2 is easier to use and can be regarded as the most practical one based on experience.